-The very first point that you will need to consider is the total product photographs that you need.
+The very first point that you will need to consider is the total number of product photographs that you need.
 If that number resides under a thousand, then you should not even think about going in-house.
-It is better to outsource in this condition as will it save precious resources including time and money of your company.
+It is better to outsource in this condition as it will save precious resources including time and money for your company.

 However, if you require thousands of images and will continue to require images in the future, you can set up an in-house product photography department.